Guardians of the Galaxy (New Guard): Marvel NOW!

 After Star-Lord's father J'son visits him in a bar to tell him that it is forbidden for any alien species to visit Earth, Iron Man is attacked by Badoon appearing to attack Earth.
 The Guardians and their newest member Iron Man defeat the ship; however, London is still attacked.
 The Guardians defend London and finish off the horde of Badoon but learn that, for violating the "Earth-is-off-limits" rule (the Spartax Earth Directive), they are to be placed under arrest by the King of Spartax.
 The Guardians manage to escape with the help of Groot, who had recently regrown after being destroyed by a Badoon ship's explosion.
 The team includes Star-Lord, Drax the Destroyer, Gamora, Groot, Rocket Raccoon, and Tony Stark.
-In April 2013, it was announced that Image Comics' Angela (Spawn) would join the Marvel Universe as the result of a legal battle between Neil Gaiman and Todd McFarlane.
-After appearing in the "Age of Ultron" storyline, she joined the Guardians that November.
+In April 2013, it was announced that Image Comics character Angela (Spawn) would be incorporated into the Marvel Comics universe following a legal battle between the character's creators Neil Gaiman and Todd McFarlane, which ended with Gaiman giving Marvel Comics the rights to Angela.
+After appearing in the "Age of Ultron" storyline, Angela joined the Guardians that November.
 Captain Marvel and Agent Venom also subsequently joined the team.

 During the "Secret Wars" storyline, the Guardians of the Galaxy take part in the incursion between Earth-616 and Earth-1610.
 During the incursion, Rocket Raccoon and Groot are killed by the Children of Tomorrow, Star-Lord is teleported away trying to come up with a back-up plan, and Gamora and Drax the Destroyer are surrounded and confused by the corpses of their comrades.
 During the subsequent conflict with the Beyonder-empowered Doom, Star-Lord is one of the survivors of the previous universe, piloting the 616 and Ultimate versions of Mister Fantastic in to mount a final assault on Doom's castle, and revealing that he kept a twig from Groot in his pocket until the right moment.

 During the "Secret Empire" storyline, the Guardians of the Galaxy assist Captain Marvel, the Ultimates, the Alpha Flight Space Program, Hyperion, and Quasar into fighting the Chitauri wave.
 Captain America, who was brainwashed into being a Hydra sleeper agent by Red Skull's clone using the powers of Kobik, activates the Planetary Defense Shield trapping them outside of Earth.